mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   For details, try mne_check_surface --help.

 - mne_compute_raw_inverse now
-  has the --orignames option, see Section 6.6.1.
+  has the --orignames option, see :ref:`CHDEIHFA`.

 - Added --headcoord option to mne_convert_dig_data ,
   see Section 9.3.